ArtmanG/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+    Middleware, and Routing

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+    It intercepts the data flow and makes it changes if needed.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+    Everything is a resource.
+Data points

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+    A status code in the 200's

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+    express Router

 ## Minimum Viable Product

-- [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
+- [x] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.
-- [ ] Configure an _npm script_ named _"start"_ that will execute your code using _node_.
+- [x] Configure an _npm script_ named _"start"_ that will execute your code using _node_.

 Design and build the necessary endpoints to: